 The ICRC's interventions' objective is to ensure that communities affected by armed conflict, other situations of violence and natural disasters in Myanmar are able to meet both their urgent needs and to work towards resilient, long-term recovery.
-Internally displaced persons (IDPs), returnees, and residents in the regions of Chin, Kachin, Rakhine, Kayah, Kayin and Shan States, and Magway, Mandalay and Sagaing Regions will be supported.
+Internally displaced persons (IDPs), returnees, and residents in any geographical area where needs are identified and can be responded to will be supported.
 Specific areas of intervention will be chosen based on the following criteria: